joshicola/gear-building-gui/README.md

 The manifest portion of the gear-building-gui is the most developed.
 It currently:

-* provides edit functionality for gear name, label, description, author, maintainer, source, url, cite, and version
+* provides edit functionality for gear name, label, description, author, maintainer, source, url, cite, and version.
-* automatically populates the "custom" section with the docker file names
+* automatically populates the "custom" section with the docker file names.
 * provides add, edit, delete functionality of input elements.
 * provides add, edit, delete functionality of config elements.
-* validates entries with respects to the gear specification
+* validates entries with respects to the gear specification.
+* loads existing `manifest.json` file to populate form.
+* saves to a `manifest.json` file.
-* saves to a 'manifest.json' file
+* saves a draft of a `README.md` file that is populated with values from the manifest.

 ### Dockerfile

 A fully functional Dockerfile is provided as a template to work from.
 Knowledge of docker commands is assumed.

-* Provides interface to specify apt-get packages to install in Dockerfile
+* Provides interface to specify apt-get packages to install in Dockerfile.
-* Provides interface to specify pip packages to install in Dockerfile
+* Provides interface to specify pip packages to install in Dockerfile.
-* Provides interface to specify multiple environment values in Dockerfile
+* Provides interface to specify multiple environment values in Dockerfile.
-* Cross-references values with Manifest section to ensure consistency
+* Cross-references 'maintainer' value with Manifest section to ensure consistency.

 ### Gear script and modules